TadiT7/treble_experimentations_wiki/Asus-Zenfone-Live-L1-(ZA550KL).md

 ## STEPS TO INSTALL
 1. Extract the compressed zip or xz file to retrieve the img file.
 2. Boot your device into fastboot mode by pressing the volume up and power buttons simultaneously.
-3. Flash the image file into the system image partition with fastboot command: `fastboot flash system system-image-filename.img`
+3. Flash the image file into the system image partition with fastboot command with this command : `fastboot flash system system-image-filename.img`

 ## HARDWARE SUPPORT
 |         Component         |                         Comment                      |